Borel reducibility and symmetric models

 This correspondence will be used below in the following way.
-To show that $E$ is not Borel reducible to $F$, we find some generic $E$-invariant $A$ such that the model $V(A)$ is not of the form $V(B)$ for any $B\in V(A)$ which is definable using only $A$ and parameters from $V$.
+To show that $E$ is not Borel reducible to $F$, we find some generic $E$-invariant $A$ such that the model $V(A)$ is not of the form $V(B)$ whenever $B\in V(A)$ is an $F$-invariant which is definable using only $A$ and parameters from $V$.
 The invariant $A$ will often be of the form $A_x$ where $x$ is a Cohen generic, with respect to some topology.
 In this case it follows that there is no partial reduction on any non-meager set (see Section~\ref{sec;topologies}).

 \begin{remark} This paper deals with the Friedman-Stanley jumps and the equivalence relations of Hjorth-Kechris-Louveau.
 Applications of the techniques above to study equivalence relations below $=^+$ will appear in \cite{Sha18} \end{remark}